Long Pond Community Solar

 How big is it?

-- This CSF is one of our biggest farms to date, and will serve roughly 100 member-owners.
+- This CSF is one of our biggest farms to date, and serves roughly 100 member-owners.

 - It will produce 999,600 kWh of clean electricity each year for local Maine communities.
 That is equivalent to roughly 1,052,579 pounds of carbon pollution kept out of our atmosphere.

-- Long Pond solar farm is open to Versant Utility customers located in the Bangor Hydro District, which includes Hancock, Piscataquis and Washington Counties, and most of Penobscot County.
+- Long Pond solar farm was open to Versant Utility customers located in the Bangor Hydro District, which includes Hancock, Piscataquis and Washington Counties, and most of Penobscot County.

-- This is being built as an ownership model – homeowners and businesses who join the farm will be able to take advantage of the full value of the share, including a 26% federal tax credit.
+- This was being built as an ownership model – homeowners and businesses who joined the farm are able to take advantage of the full value of the share, including a 26% federal tax credit.
 Low-interest financing is available.

 A New Use for Unusable Land